-The following is a guest post by Samaiyah Islam.
+The following is a guest article by Samaiyah Islam.

 Golf, which was once a sport reserved for the rich and famous, has transformed into a pop culture phenomenon.
 You used to need country club membership and an aura of prestige to play the game.
 Nowadays, the game is played by anyone, ranging from your average everyday Joe to Hollywood's finest to professional athletes (not including those on the PGA and LPGA tours, of course) that use their respective off-seasons to fuel another sporting passion.